Schedule your first service today and get 50% off!

 Safety comes first in every home we treat.
 Families in Southeast Idaho trust us to protect their children and pets, and we take that seriously.

 Most treatments require a short dry time before normal activity resumes.
-Once products dry, treated areas are generally safe to re-enter according to label directions.
+Once products dry, treated areas are generally safe to re-enter according to U.S. Environmental Protection Agency pesticide label re-entry guidelines.
 We provide clear instructions before we leave.

-We use targeted applications as part of integrated pest management practices.
+We use targeted applications as part of Integrated Pest Management (IPM) practices as defined by the U.S. Environmental Protection Agency.
 That means carefully placing products where pests travel and nest rather than broadcasting chemicals throughout the home.
 Common application areas include:

 We explain exactly where products are applied and why.
 No technical jargon.
 No confusion.
 If special precautions are needed, we discuss them clearly.
 Peace of mind matters just as much as pest reduction.